intro-to-data-science-23-workshop/08-gt-rai-collado-zurmuehl/README.md

 **Lino Zurmühl** prepared and conducted the live workshop session.

-All materials were previously discussed approved by the three group members.
+All materials were previously discussed and approved by the three group members.